Back to overview

 Does your firm attend university law fairs in the autumn term?

-We won’t be attending any university-specific law fairs this recruitment season but we are attending virtual fairs with Legal Cheek and Aspiring Solicitors, as well as in-person fairs with Bright Network and InterLaw.
-These types of fair are an amazing opportunity to meet a wide pool of candidates from across the UK.
-This type of event works much better for us to get in front of a wide audience because we’re a lean team and can’t travel up and down the country that easily!
+We won’t be attending any university-specific events this recruitment season but we’re attending virtual law fairs with Legal Cheek and Aspiring Solicitors, as well as an in-person event with Bright Network.
+These types of events are an amazing opportunity to meet a wide pool of candidates from across the UK.
+Virtual events work much better for us to get in front of a wide audience because we’re a lean team and can’t travel up and down the country that easily!
+This year, we’ll also be running one-hour virtual 'Application Tips & Tricks' sessions during October and November, where attendees will have the opportunity to hear from us about what to expect during the recruitment process, and some top tips to make a stand-out application!
+You can register to attend a session on our ‘Meet Us’ page of the graduate recruitment website.

 What advice would you give to anyone interested in a career at your firm?

 Firstly, that’s brilliant news!
 My advice to all potential applicants is to do your research.
-We’re a fantastic firm and I could talk endlessly about all the great things we offer but doing your own research is crucial.
+We’re a fantastic firm and I could talk endlessly about all the great things we offer, but doing your own research is crucial.
 So, try to meet us and speak to us at events, follow updates on LinkedIn or Twitter, utilise our various online resources and feel free to get in contact with us if you have any questions about the firm that you can’t find the answer to anywhere else.
 We’re always willing to help and answer questions if the information isn’t already out there.
-Check out the FAQ section of our graduate recruitment brochure.
+This year, we launched our new graduate recruitment video – I’d encourage anyone interested in applying to Akin to watch it!